razenxc/css_content/README.md

 # css_content
-Counter Strike : Source contents for Garry's Mod
+Counter Strike : Source content for Garry's Mod

+Download here https://github.com/Codename-newera/css_content/releases/tag/v1.0.0 or on the right, somewhere there is a tab with releases.